 I left out strollers because depending on what you use them for, (hiking through snow vs. zipping through a hot mall) really changes what you need.

 I also left out car seats because if you don't have a car, well, you don't need one but it is a must if you are putting a baby in a vehicle.
-All new car seats are safe as they have to meet governement standards so go for the least expensive one.
-If someone offers you a relatively new car seat (nothing over 10 years) and it is in good condition and it's never been in an accident – you can go for that too.
+All new car seats are safe as they have to meet government standards so go for the least expensive one.
+If someone offers you a relatively new car seat (check the expiration date molded in the car seat or printed on the shell) and you are sure that it's never been in an accident – you can go for that too.

-I want to keep honeing this list so it's nimble as a thimble so post stuff you think would be helpful.
+I want to keep honing this list so it's nimble as a thimble so post stuff you think would be helpful.